It is important that as a patient you understand and exercise both your rights and

 To be respectful and considerate of other patients, staff and facilities.

-To be on time for appointments and promptly notify University Health Services when
+To be on time for appointments and promptly notify Student Health Services when you

 To fulfill financial obligations for your care in a timely manner.